Cyclotron: Particle trajectory

+Assuming a uniform energy gain per orbit (which is only valid in the non-relativistic case), the average orbit may be approximated by a simple spiral.
+If the energy gain per turn is given by ΔE, the particle energy after n turns will be:

-Combining it with the equation for the kinetic energy of a particle in the cyclotron gives:
+Combining this with the non-relativistic equation for the kinetic energy of a particle in a cyclotron gives:

 This is the equation of a Fermat spiral.

 Stability and focusing

 As a particle bunch travels around a cyclotron, two effects tend to make its particles spread out.
 The first is simply the particles injected from the ion source having some initial spread of positions and velocities.
 This spread tends to get amplified over time, making the particles move away from the bunch center.
 The second is the mutual repulsion of the beam particles due to their electrostatic charges.
 Keeping the particles focused for acceleration requires confining the particles to the plane of acceleration (in-plane or "vertical" focusing), preventing them from moving inward or outward from their correct orbit ("horizontal" focusing), and keeping them synchronized with the accelerating RF field cycle (longitudinal focusing).

 Transverse stability and focusing

 The in-plane or "vertical" focusing is typically achieved by varying the magnetic field around the orbit, i.e. with azimuth.
 A cyclotron using this focusing method is thus called an azimuthally-varying field (AVF) cyclotron.
-The variation in field strength is provided by shaping the steel core of the magnet into sectors.
+The variation in field strength is provided by shaping the steel poles of the magnet into sectors which can have a shape reminiscent of a spiral and also have a larger area towards the outer edge of the cyclotron to improve the vertical focus of the particle beam.
 This solution for focusing the particle beam was proposed by L. H. Thomas in 1938 and almost all modern cyclotrons use azimuthally-varying fields.

 The "horizontal" focusing happens as a natural result of cyclotron motion.
 Since for identical particles travelling perpendicularly to a constant magnetic field the trajectory curvature radius is only a function of their speed, all particles with the same speed will travel in circular orbits of the same radius, and a particle with a slightly incorrect trajectory will simply travel in a circle with a slightly offset center.
 Relative to a particle with a centered orbit, such a particle will appear to undergo a horizontal oscillation relative to the centered particle.
 This oscillation is stable for particles with a small deviation from the reference energy.